-Whether you are running your business from home, loved by the locals, or a successful salon in an upmarket area doesn't matter.
-The key to any sustainable business is not where you operate from but the quality of your services.
-By having a retail corner dedicated to your aftercare products, you create an impression to your clients that you are an expert in your business and educate them to look after their eyelashes in the right way by using your products.
-It builds trust in your clients as well as a recurring stream of revenue for your business.
+Whether you are running your business from home, loved by the locals, or a successful salon in an affluent area, it makes no difference to the professionalism you should operate with.
+The key to any sustainable business is not where you are located but the quality of services you offer.
+By having a retail corner dedicated to your aftercare products, you create the impression to your clients that you are an expert in your business and have the skills to educate them to look after their eyelashes in the right way by using your suggested products.

 Being an artist like yourself, you would know the effects an aesthetic display of products will have on your customers.
+It builds trust in your clients as well as a recurring stream of revenue for your business.
 A carefully thought-out creative corner would add to the beauty of your salon and help you provide continued service to your clients.

-Plan the area
+1. Plan the area

-Beautify the space
+2. Beautify the space

-Stack and Stock 'em up
+3. Stack and Stock 'em up

 As the saying goes, eye level is buy level.
 Transparently put, keeping your products at eye level makes for a successful strategy to get your products sold.
 When your clients can get a touch and feel of the product that's closest to their eye level, chances are they are more likely to feel drawn to buy them.
 Keep testers and information flyers ready for them to try before they are 100% sure of their purchase.
 You may also want to reshuffle products regularly to lend your display a sense of freshness.
 Psychologically speaking, anything new tends to attract the human brain instantly.
 Changing the arrangement of your display is a great way to have your clients' attention.

-Label them well
+4. Label them well

-Special price displays
+5. Special price displays